 Read a guest post by an ecologist from India about the do’s and don’ts for visiting national parks in India.
 This post highlights proper behavior to ensure that you, your local guide, the ecosystem, and the animals you see are safeguarded and protected. – A great example of sustainable ecotourism.

 2. Safeguard cultural and spiritual qualities by conserving the natural heritage of the region and locals.

 Locals selling mass-produced or cheap trinkets, such as sunglasses, outside protected zones.
-Many of these people may have given up traditional crafts or lifestyle to get short term benefits from tourism in the area because they have been exploited and excluded from the economic benefit of tourism.
+Many of these people may have given up traditional crafts or lifestyles to get short-term benefits from tourism in the area because they have been exploited and excluded for tourism’s economic benefits.

 International tour companies that host cultural shows in which traditional songs, dances, or clothing have been changed to appeal to foreigners.

 Invest in quality certified crafts work from master artisans – look for certifications.

 Seek out authentic cultural experiences from homestays or by learning from local guides.